brfid/brfid.github.io/index.md

 I study the evolution of distributed systems (their architecture, mostly) and their technical management.
 I'm currently focused on binding/mapping systems and virtualization in computer (and to a limited extent neural) networks.

-I am an [Assistant Professor](https://faculty.stevens.edu/bfidler) and David & GG Farber Fellow in Science and Technology Studies with the [Stevens Institute of Technology](https://www.stevens.edu) College of Arts and Letters.
+I am an [Assistant Professor](https://faculty.stevens.edu/bfidler) and David & GG Farber Faculty Fellow in Science and Technology Studies with the [Stevens Institute of Technology](https://www.stevens.edu) College of Arts and Letters.
 At my last job I was a researcher with the UCLA Computer Science Department.

 ## Current Contracts and Projects